zmanda/libzcloud/docs/writing_plugins/xml_definition.rst

         * ``string``

-    The parameter name must start with an ASCII letter, and all subsequent digits should be letters, digits, or '-' (dash).
+    The parameter name must start with an ASCII lower-case letter, and all subsequent digits should be lower-case letters, digits, or '-' (dash).
 The blurb may be displayed in the online help of applications linked to libzcloud, so it should be short (less than, say, 50 characters), declarative, and not begin with "the".